Shasta Division Archives

 Southern Pacific’s Shasta Division Archives were saved and protected by Dunsmuir residents John Signor, Jerry Harmon and Bruce Petty for the last 25 years.
-These three men along with the Dunsmuir Railroad Depot Historical Society recently struck an agreement to make the archives a part of the Dunsmuir Museum.
+These three men along with the Dunsmuir Railroad Depot Historical Society struck an agreement to make the archives a part of the Dunsmuir Museum.
+The archives have been moved from the museum facility to a new location in Downtown Dunsmuir.

 In the late 1980’s Southern Pacific Transportation Company was absorbed into Rio Grand Industries (Denver & Rio Grande Railroad).
 The Dunsmuir engineering office was closed and many of the files, drawings, negatives, and maps began to go into dumpsters.
 Because of their historic value, appeals were made to the San Francisco chief engineer and to the Sacramento division superintendent.
 Fortunately this stopped the “dumping” of the files and the eventual gifting of all the files located in the Dunsmuir vault along with selected files from the Dunsmuir engineering office prior to 1957.